-Experience across public and private hospital systems throughout Australia.
+Experience across Australian public and private hospital systems.

-Before any doctor reviews requests on InstantMed, they must meet these requirements.
+Before any clinician reviews requests on InstantMed, they must meet these requirements.

 AHPRA Public RegisterAHPRA registration, telehealth training, clinical governance, and when we refer you elsewhere.